 This course is designed to facilitate and support a student’s discipline-related experience.
-The Career Exploration Experience (CEE) is intended to provide the student with a meaningful experiential opportunity related to the individual's major and career goals.
+The Career Exploration Experience (CEE) is intended to provide the student with a meaningful experiential opportunity related to his/her major and career goals.
 The CEE serves as an introduction to or exploration in the student’s discipline-related field.
 Each student will establish measurable learning objectives for the CEE at the outset, as well as complete reflective assignments.
 The hours spent at the organization determine the number of credits received.
-The CEE can be taken for either 1, 2 or 3 credits.
 The student must indicate the number of credits that they are pursuing on Activity Application Form.
-As the Academic CEE is a course, students receive credits for what they learn through their field-related experience, not only for the experience itself.
-Instructors will evaluate your learning experience based on the reflection of the student’s achievement of objectives and goals.

 This upper-level course is designed to facilitate and support a student’s academic internship experience.
-The internship experience is intended to provide the student with a meaningful experiential opportunity related to the student's major and career goals.
+The internship experience is intended to provide the student with a meaningful experiential opportunity related to his/her major and career goals.
 The internship serves as an opportunity for the student to develop industry knowledge and gain additional skills in preparation for post-graduation opportunities.
 The hours spent at the organization compose the majority of time required for this course.
 Each student will establish measurable learning objectives for the internship at the outset, as well as complete reflective assignments.
-As the Academic Internship is a course, students receive credits for what they learn through their field-related experience, not only for the experience itself.
-Instructors will evaluate your learning experience based on the reflection of the student’s achievement of objectives and goals.

 The Leadership Development Program provides students with leadership knowledge and behaviors developed through a cycle of practice, reflection and integration of an expert body of knowledge.
 Students will complete the activity within the context of a leadership position within a DelVal student organization or athletic team of choice.
 The program includes completing a workbook in which the student identifies learning objectives, completes reflection activities and receives evaluation and guidance from direct supervisors and Office of Student Involvement staff.